AdeyemiEmmanuel/Password-Manager/README.md

 - **Password Generation:** The application offers a built-in password generator that creates strong and unique passwords, helping you improve your online security.
 The generated password is automatically copied to the clipboard for easy pasting.
 - **Add Passwords to File:** Users can click on the "Add" button to add the entered password, website, and email/username information to a text file named "data.txt".
 This allows you to maintain a record of your passwords for future reference.
 - **Pop-up Notifications:** The application displays pop-up notifications to confirm the user's password addition and provides a warning message if the user does not fill in all the required information.
+- **Search Button:** Enables users to easily find password information by simply typing in the website name

 ## Usage